Week 4 Newsletter

 When you get to the top of the hill and begin the descent, simply maintain the same effort that it took to run your goal pace before you began up the hill.
 Applying the same effort will now make your pace faster than goal pace.
 For the most part, this will largely negate most of the time you lost going uphill and you’ll reach the bottom still on target.

 The secret behind this strategy is that by maintaining a consistent effort, you won’t lose crucial energy pushing either up or down the hill.
 Instead of becoming an energy sapping obstacle, the hill will be just another bump in the road and you’ll be able to maintain your pace and stay strong over the remainder of the course.

 By improving your form and implementing this simple strategy, you’ll be able to conquer hills of all lengths and inclines.

 Warm Gear: Make sure you have warm gear for before, during and after your session.
 Stack the cards in your favour to get your sessions in.
 Gloves, hats and thermals are key at this time of year.

 Please read these newsletters each week as they contain important information you need for the week ahead ;o)

 Winter can be the most beautiful time of year to go running.
-The endeavour may be more difficult and discouraging but the silence is deeper, the views are matchless and the feeling of triumph is unparalleled.
+It may be more difficult and discouraging but the silence is deeper, the views are incredible and the feeling afterwards makes it 100% worth it.